andrewyur/poetry-bot/README.md

 `yarn start` to run the bot

+`docker compose up --build` to build and run the bot in a docker container

 `yarn run register` to register new commands
 - commands must be exported from separate files inside the commands directory

 ## todo
-- dockerize
+- docker restart on exit
+- alert when errors, send log files
 - github workflow to build and deploy
-- error logging + alerts
-- raspberry pi + ssh
+- raspberry pi + ssh?